 Boston offers a family vacation that few cities can rival in beauty, historical significance, and family fun.
 There’s a reason why so many Europeans consider Boston their favorite American city.
 Here are five of the best things to do in Boston with family (or Boston with teens), although the list varies based on the weather.

 The Boston waterfront offers a full day’s activities like the New England Aquarium and whale-watching tours, but we’re big fans of walking the new Greenway.
 We love its splash fountains, the food trucks like the Cookie Monstah, and its breathtaking carousel that includes sea life native to the New England waters.

 This greenspace is adjacent to the downtown Boston financial district, the North End, and Faneuil Hall (I used to work next door for years and don’t understand its appeal as a tourist destination.
 The shops are the national chains and the food halls are meant for tourists.)

 The Institute of Contemporary Art is Boston’s beautiful museum along the waterfront.
 On the last Saturday of the month, ICA offers a fantastic family program of children’s crafts.
 Adults are admitted free when accompanied by kids, making this a no-brainer if you find yourself downtown on a Saturday.

 3. Charles Street

-Gift and novelty stores like Black Inn will entrance tweens, and two of Boston’s best clothing stores are on Charles: The Red Wagon and NRO Kids.
-Tatte Bakery offers high end treats and sandwiches, and JP Licks, a local chain, serves ice cream and coffees though there are two Starbucks on this street, too.
-Be sure to take a quick detour up the hill to see Mount Vernon Square, one of Boston’s most prestigious addresses, to savor the beauty of the architecture.
+Gift and novelty stores like Black Ink will entrance tweens, and one of Boston’s best clothing stores is on Charles: The Red Wagon.
+Tatte Bakery offers high-end treats and sandwiches, and JP Licks, a local chain, serves ice cream and coffee.
+Take a quick detour up the hill to see Mount Vernon Square, one of Boston’s most prestigious addresses, to savor the beauty of the architecture.